tjunghans/lectures/fe-testing/articles/testing-basics.md

 # Testing Basics
 This article covers the basics very quickly.
-Most of it is taken from [Christian Johansen's book, Test-Driven JavaScript Development](http://tddjs.com).
+Most of it is derived from [Christian Johansen's excellent book, Test-Driven JavaScript Development](http://tddjs.com).

 ## The Unit Test
 >The unit test is a piece of code that tests a piece of production code.